audrie-nielsen/calculator_microservice/README.md

    OPTION B:
    socket.send(b"-6.9")

 To request that the server return the last data that was added to the array (pop the stack).
 When this is done the data should be converted back into string.
+POP EQUATION returns the last pushed equation and POP RESULT returns the last pushed result.

   OPTION A:
-  socket.send(('POP').encode('ASCII'))
+  socket.send(('POP EQUATION').encode('ASCII'))

   OPTION B:
-  socket.send(b"POP")
+  socket.send(b"POP RESULT")

 RECEIVING DATA:
 When the server responds to the request, the response will be sent back in bytes.
 If the data is wanted as a string, it can be decoded as: